jesse-r-s-hines/wdio-obsidian-service-sample-plugin/README.md

 sandboxed instance of Obsidian so you don't need to worry about your personal Obsidian configuration affecting the tests.

-Use `npm run test:unit` and `npm run test:e2e` to run just the unit or end-to-end tests.

 You can manually specify Obsidian versions to test against using the `OBSIDIAN_VERSIONS` environment variable as a space separated list of appVersion/installerVersion pairs.
 (See [wdio-obsidian-service docs](https://jesse-r-s-hines.github.io/wdio-obsidian-service/wdio-obsidian-service/README.html#obsidian-app-vs-installer-versions)